-I am an Associate Professor in English Literature and Head of the English Department.
+I am an Associate Professor of English Literature and Head of the English Department.

 I studied at St Andrews University (first-class MA, with the Class Medal, the Rutherford Prize and the Wyatt-Fenty Prize) and then at The Queen's College, Oxford University (M.Phil and D.Phil, both funded by AHRC), and I have held lectureships at Oxford (St Edmund Hall and Merton), Swansea, Brighton and London (Queen Mary) as well as a teaching fellowship at St Andrews.

-I was a Moore Institute Visiting Research Fellow at NUI Galway during 2015-16, and I was an Ernest Walder Memorial Scholar at Gladstone's Library during 2017.
+I was a Moore Institute Visiting Research Fellow at NUI Galway during 2015-16, and an Ernest Walder Memorial Scholar at Gladstone's Library during 2017.